matloff/fasteR/README.md

  [1]  4.2 11.5  7.3  5.8  6.4 10.0 11.2 11.2  5.2  7.0
 ```

+<span style="color:red">Tip:</span>
-To avoid writing out the long word "ToothGrowth" repeatedly, let's
+To avoid writing out the long words repeatedly, it's handy to
-make a copy.
+make a copy with a shorter name.

 ``` r
 > tg <- ToothGrowth